bonigarcia/webdrivermanager-basic/README.md

 # WebDriverManager Basic [![][Logo]][GitHub Repository]

-This repository contains a basic project with JUnit tests using [Selenium Webdriver] and [WebDriverManager].
+This repository contains a basic project with JUnit tests using [Selenium WebDriver] and [WebDriverManager].
 This code is open source, released under the terms of [Apache 2.0 License].

 ## Usage